 Sometimes drivers ignore regulations and spend extra hours on the road to try to make a deadline.
 We review logbooks and black box data to determine if drivers were following hours of service rules.
 In some cases, trucking companies may also be held responsible if they gave drivers deadlines that were not realistic.

 There are federal regulations that drivers and trucking companies must follow when loading cargo.
 All cargo must be properly balanced and secured.
 If these regulations are not followed, cargo can come loose during transit.
-This can put too much weight on one side of the truck, making it hard for the driver to control.
+This can put too much weight on one side of the trailer, making it hard for the driver to control.
 Or cargo can come loose from a flatbed trailer and crash into oncoming cars.

 Not everyone is qualified to drive a big rig.
-It takes many of hours of training and practice to become qualified.
+It takes many hours of training and practice to become qualified.
 There are also federal and state requirements that a driver must meet.
 A driver who is not experienced and does not have the right qualifications is a danger on the road and an accident waiting to happen.

 If you've been hurt in a truck accident, we will check to see if the driver was qualified to be behind the wheel.
 Trucking companies can also be held responsible if they did not check the background and qualifications of the driver during the hiring process.